-2.16 As referred to in section 1, The Adur Local Plan (adopted 2017) allocated the Shoreham Harbour Regeneration Area as a broad location for development; subsequently the Shoreham Harbour Joint Area Action Plan (adopted 2019) set more detailed policy requirements for the regeneration area.
+2.14 As referred to in section 1, The Adur Local Plan (adopted 2017) allocated the Shoreham Harbour Regeneration Area as a broad location for development; subsequently the Shoreham Harbour Joint Area Action Plan (adopted 2019) set more detailed policy requirements for the regeneration area.
 To ensure the regeneration of Shoreham Harbour the Council has worked in partnership with West Sussex County Council, Brighton & Hove City Council and Shoreham Port Authority using funding secured from previous Government initiatives (Growth Funding and Eco Town Funding).
 The Partnership developed a Joint Area Action Plan (JAAP) which was adopted in October 2019.
-A delivery strategy has been prepared and the Partnership has an active Delivery Sub Group taking a proactive approach towards bringing the various brownfield sites forward for development.